 Dermatophagia is a psychological condition in which a person compulsively bites, chews, gnaws, or eats their skin.
-It often affects the skin around people’s fingers.
+It often involves biting the skin around the fingers.

 Dermatophagia is an emerging concept in mental health research.
 For this reason, there have been few studies into precisely what it is and how it differs from other conditions.

 According to the TLC Foundation for Body-Focused Repetitive Behaviors, mental health specialists sometimes classify dermatophagia as an “obsessive-compulsive and related disorder.”

 This means that it is related to or part of obsessive-compulsive disorder (OCD).
 With this condition, a person has ongoing, uncontrollable, and recurring thoughts and behaviors.

 In this article, learn more about dermatophagia, including the symptoms, possible causes, and treatment options.

 A person with dermatophagia compulsively bites, gnaws, or eats their skin.
 This might leave their skin raw.
 This damage to the skin can also increase the risk of developing a skin infection.

 Some experts think that dermatophagia is a body-focused repetitive behavior.
 Other similar behaviors include:

 According to research from 2015, a person with an obsessive-compulsive and related disorder may experience a sense of shame due to their condition.
 This feeling may occur due to the diminishing stigma around mental health issues, or it may be specific to a person’s symptoms.

 It is not clear why some people develop dermatophagia.
 According to the TLC Foundation for Body-Focused Repetitive Behaviors, both genetic and social factors may have a role.